Divide-By-0/ideas-for-projects-people-would-use/README.md

 ### Crypto
 - Add an actually nice frontend to https://github.com/nulven/zk-message-board and have the first proof-of-concept anonymous group posting app powered by zero knowledge proofs.
 Would likely quality for Gitcoin grant for much more funding.
 - Create an easy frontend for the [weth contract](https://etherscan.io/address/0xC02aaA39b223FE8D0A0e5C4F27eAD9083C756Cc2#code) with just three buttons: connect to web3, wrap, and withdraw.
 Ideally, units of Eth and an <all> option would also be nice.
 Currently, you have to directly interact with the contract on Etherscan, and people have [lost a lot of money](https://www.reddit.com/r/ethereum/comments/sfz4kw/did_i_just_lose_half_a_million_dollars_by_sending/).
 WETH is the only way to buy most assets on Opensea for instance, and most NFT traders there (and I) would certainly use it regularly.
 Some services offer this but take too big a haircut off the top.
-   - Edit: Just discovered https://wrapeth.com/, it seems the domain's been registered for 2ish years.
-Regardless, could be cool to have an open source version.
+   - Edit: Just discovered https://wrapeth.com/, existed for 2+ years.
+Regardless, still cool to have an open source version!
 - [Not my ideas, but still excellent] The four ideas at the bottom of https://bitcoinmirror.org/ have not been created yet and are actually technically feasible for a somewhat beginner, and could be the first trustless applications of Bitcoin on Ethereum!
 They haven't been built yet because this was only possible as of a few months ago, and isn't marketed very widely.
 Would likely quality for Gitcoin/Eth Uni grant for much more funding.
 WBTC uses a centralized minting system with a 10B$ marketcap and can definitely be replaced by this.
 - Run automated static analysis and formal verification tools on all existing and new smart contracts: I have a more [fleshed out proposal here](https://docs.google.com/document/d/1D9extlCKq0qbroTjv6FD-JHstpAulRylVM0hpOuZsyM/edit).
 Can add bespoke checks like seeing if code calls unsafe oracles like [keep3rV2Feed.current](https://kyrianalex.substack.com/p/the-inverse-finance-hack?s=r).
 - ed25519 encryption in a ZK SNARK (using circom).
 Metamask's [encrypt](https://github.com/MetaMask/eth-sig-util/blob/main/src/encryption.ts#L94) function on chain would be new, and save people from having to use MIMC as an encryption function.